 Analysis

 To assess the Just Noticeable Difference (JND) as a measure of precision, we employ General Linear Mixed Modelling, implemented in the R package lme4, according to the recommendations in (Moscatelli, Mezzetti, & Lacquaniti, 2012).
-We first established a Test Model, in which responses were fitted to a cumulative Gaussian, with subject ID (“Subject”) and horizontal velocity (Velocityhorizontal, with values -8, -6.6, 6.6 and 8 m/s) as random effects with random intercepts, and self-motion (binary variable “Subject Motion” with the values “Yes” and “No”) and difference in velocity between target and ball cloud (“Difference”) and their interaction as fixed effects.
+We first established a Test Model, in which responses were fitted to a cumulative Gaussian, with subject ID (“Subject”) and horizontal speed (Speedhorizontal, with values -8, -6.6, 6.6 and 8 m/s) as random effects with random intercepts, and self-motion (binary variable “Subject Motion” with the values “Yes” and “No”) and difference in speed between target and ball cloud (“Difference”) and their interaction as fixed effects.
 In lme4 syntax, this corresponds to: